Phalanx CIWS

-A land variant, the LPWS (Land Phalanx Weapon System), part of the C-RAM system, was developed.
+A land variant, the LPWS (Land Phalanx Weapon System), part of the Counter Rocket, Artillery, and Mortar (C-RAM) system, was developed.
 It was deployed to counter rocket, artillery and mortar attacks during the 2021 US withdrawal from Afghanistan.
 The U.S. Navy also fields the SeaRAM system, which pairs the RIM-116 Rolling Airframe Missile with sensors based on the Phalanx.